YannickSchini/config_perso/README.md

 # TODO

+*  Handle the sourcing of the dotfiles differently (for vim and bash) with symbolic linking to allow handling of the coc-config file (take a look at GNU Stow ?)
+*  Finish the work around Python code: create latest keymaps for go to definition & other interesting features
-*  If the second member of a pair of symbols (brackets, parenthesis) is to the right of the opening one when the first one is deleted, delete the second automatically
+*  Test the use of the Jedi Language Server for Python instead of the Microsoft one
-*  Autocomplete, proper formatting & indentation for Python code
 *  Find a way to perform a commit-per-commit code review without leaving Vim
 *  Handle vaulted files properly (see diffs, handle conflicts, etc)
-*  Automate the addition to the .bashrc file (with a Makefile ?
-A bash script ?)
 *  Automate the installation of all dependencies (git, fzf, fd, rg, etc)
 *  Create aliases for Docker usage (image rm, container rm, etc)
+*  Check for "git gutter"-like features in CoC: maybe vim-signify plugin isn't required anymore ?

 # TO CHECK